 No. You should never accept cash in lieu of filing an insurance claim.
-You are at risk of not receiving the cash as promised, and can run into difficulty if the amount you are given is not enough to cover your expenses.
+You are at risk of not receiving the cash as promised and can run into difficulty if the amount you are given is not enough to cover your expenses.
 Instead, you should obtain the other driver’s name, contact information, driver’s license number, the name of their insurance carrier, their insurance policy number, and the vehicle’s registration information.
-Then, you should file your claim in the legally accepted manner.
+Then, you should file your claim legally.

 I was offered a quick settlement.
 Would it be easier to just accept that amount?

 It likely would be easier in the short term, but it isn’t advisable.
 Insurance companies are in business to make money.
 Reducing the amount that they pay out on claims is one of the ways they do this.

 A quick settlement seldom takes into consideration the full picture of the accident, the injuries you suffered, and the impacts that those injuries will have on your life.
 If you accept this early settlement offer without knowing the value of your case, you can find yourself without enough money to cover all of your expenses.
 Settlements are a one-shot deal—once you accept the offer, you can’t go back and ask for more money if it is not enough.

 If you were injured in a car accident, let us provide answers to your legal questions.
 For a free case evaluation, contact us now.

 Let the Hughey Law Firm’s South Carolina Car Accident Attorneys Help

 Auto accidents resulting in death or injury cause an incredible amount of fear and stress.
 Let the experienced car accident attorneys at Hughey Law Firm help alleviate some of these feelings by helping you to understand the legal options that are available to you.

 For a free case evaluation, contact us online or by calling (843) 881-8644.